Visiting the Playground: Top Tips for Families with Children Who Have Autism

 Incorporating an autism-friendly playground at home can give your child an area where they can have fun but also be comfortable with their surroundings.
 This can also help prepare your child for visiting a public playground.
 Here are some tips for making the best home playground:

 • Include a sensory-friendly area – An example of a sensory area can be a sandbox with tools for scooping and building.
-You can also utilize equipment with soft textures like a foam mat.
+You can also utilize equipment with soft textures, like a foam mat.

 • Use equipment that can help improve coordination – Having a swing, slide, or rope that requires coordination and balance can help your child learn how to use this equipment in other settings while improving their coordination.